filmaj/arc.codes.next/src/docs/index.md

 # A fast and powerful way to build serverless apps with JS, Python, Ruby and .NET

-**Architect is a toolset for building serverless apps that are fast, modern, & MASSIVELY scalable.**
+**Architect is a toolkit for building serverless apps that are fast, modern, & MASSIVELY scalable.**

 Architect helps you leverage powerful cloud services (such as **Amazon Web Services**) easily and quickly while letting you [develop locally and offline](/en/guides/tutorials/working-locally-and-offline).